hanezu/hanezu.github.io/journals/_posts/2017-11-21-Getting-started-on-music-genre-recognition.md

  - Original: pretrain a model for one task, and finetune it for other tasks.
  - Here: train a model for a task and use it as feature extractor for other tasks.

- The difference is, while the parameters of the model is generally modified when applied to other tasks, here the model's parameters are fixed.
+i.e. while the parameters of the model is generally modified when applied to other tasks, here the model's parameters are fixed.

  Instead, the author suggested a inspiring idea that different tasks tend to emphasize on the features of different layers.